 Whether the Court mandates counseling or not, it may be a helpful addition to your family plan.
 Counseling can assist you and/or your child with: - establishing and maintaining safety - adjusting to change - issues related to separation and reunification - dealing with anxiety and stress - creating meaningful bonding / attachment times - communicating effectively with each other and your treatment team - recognizing behaviors or patterns that contributed to CPS / CSD involvement in the first place - exploring healthy alternatives to create a more desired lifestyle - addressing other issues or concerns specific to your family and situation

-FCCS offers a family counseling program specifically for families who are (or who have been) separated for a time.
+FCCS offers a family counseling program specifically for families who are (or who have been) separated for a time and/or who are facing potential State involvement and/or potential child removal from home.
 Check it out here.

-Additionally, here are some suggestions to help keep your 'overwhelmtion' at bay.
-This information is not to be considered therapy and not considered to be a replacement for therapy:
+Additionally, here are some suggestions to help keep your 'overwhelmtion' at bay:

 - Remember, the main goal of the Court and your Social Worker is to reunite your kids with you- provided it is safe to do so. - Try to think of this as a 'wake up call' or 'starting point' for a new life; take advantage of all of the resources and learning opportunities. - No matter how much you want to take your frustrations out on your Social Worker, resist the urge; he/she can be your biggest fan and strongest support if you collaborate and cooperate on reaching established goals. - Remember, you are not the only person who has been here; many others have walked this path and regained custody of their child/ren. - Connect with others who are on the same positive path and avoid those who are negative influences. - Look to professionals, other parents, friends and family who can offer emotional support when you need it (and you will!). - Understand that the guardians or foster parents have Court ordered rules to follow, as well (such as monitoring phone calls and only allowing for visits during specific approved times). - Try your very best to make every meeting, class, counseling session and visit; meet or exceed expectations. - Get a notebook and write (in pen) everything that happens (contact with people who are working on the case, attendance at counseling, classes, etc.). - Keep your Social Worker and Attorney updated; provide them with attendance logs and information on your personal progress.
 If they don't call you in between Court dates, call or email them with updates. - Take care of you (exercise, pray, enjoy nice weather, read a book, dance- whatever it is that keeps you healthy, stable and on track). - Eat healthy, drink clean water and get plenty of rest. - Remember the ultimate goal- reuniting with your kids. - Find the Supervised Visitation flyer by the Judicial Council of California here. - Find the California parent handbook on navigating your child dependency case here. - Take one day at a time... breathe in... breathe out... smile, you are making progress!